clade/PyDAQmx/doc/callback.rst

 How to use callback functions in PyDAQmx
 ========================================

-Callback functions are supported in PyDAQmx.
-With ctypes, you can convert a Python function to a CFunction that can be used as an argument to a function loaded with ctypes (The CFunction types are defined in :mod:`PyDAQmx.DAQmxTypes`).
+Callback functions are supported in :mod:`PyDAQmx`.
+With :mod:`ctypes`, you can convert a Python function to a ``CFunction`` that can be used as an argument to a function loaded with :mod:`ctypes` (The ``CFunction`` types are defined in :mod:`PyDAQmx.DAQmxTypes`).

 The :mod:`PyDAQmx.DAQmxCallBack` module provides a mechanism to send data to the callback function (see the second example).
-If you want to use a callback, the most effective way is to use a Task object (see the last example).
+If you want to use a callback, the most effective way is to use a :class:`Task` object (see the last example).

 Examples are available in the GitHub `repository
 <https://github.com/clade/PyDAQmx>`_, in the :file:`PyDAQmx\example`